-This Plan of Management has been prepared pursuant to the provisions of the Crown Land Management Act 2016 to provide an appropriate statutory basis for the continuing improvement and function of The Willows
+This Plan of Management has been prepared pursuant to the provisions of the Crown Land Management Act 2016 to provide an appropriate statutory basis for the continuing improvement and function of the former Jerilderie Courthouse and Library.

 This Plan provides a medium-term strategy for the management and maintenance of the reserves.
 It is anticipated most of the works described will be implemented over a five to ten-year period.
 Priorities for works and funding are to be addressed on an annual basis to meet development priorities and community needs.